 Ct and Cr were calculated based on the interaction matrix for interference competition.
 Ct for each strain was calculated as the proportion of invasions by the focal strain that resulted in halo formation (i.e. inhibition of the resident).
 Cr was calculated as the proportion of pairings as resident with each of the strains with Ct > 0 (i.e. toxin producers) that failed to result in halo formation.
-In other words, Cr is conditional on being exposed to an invader observed to produce toxins within the interaction network under study.
+Cr is conditional on being exposed to an invader observed to produce toxins within the interaction network under study.

 Life history trait analyses